mrismanaziz/Reforestation/README.md

-## I couldn't get a reservation at the library.
-They were completely booked.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!